Written by Peter CarterJuly 9, 2021

 The appeal court held that the plaintiff was suffering from major depressive disorder and that the plaintiff should be entitled to all consequential losses including loss of income etc.

-It allowed the parties 28 days to lead arguments as to whether the damages should be re-assessed – as is the usual case by the trial court – or assessed by the appellate court on the available evidence given the “disproportionate” cost of remittal to District Court.
+It allowed the parties 28 days to lead arguments as to whether the damages should be re-assessed – as is the usual case by the trial court – or assessed by the appellate court on the available evidence given the “disproportionate” cost of remittal to the District Court.

 Hoblos v Alexakis, NSWCA 126, White JA, McCallum JA and Davies J, 23 June 2021 Read case